 Tip: This incredible day hike can be done in all seasons; however, I would definitely put it on your list for the fall!
 The views of the foliage from the summit will surely be spectacular.

-Thanks to our PureADK Hiking Ambassador, Bryce LaDuc, for putting together this write-up.
-You can follow Bryce and more of her hiking adventures around the Adirondacks via her Instagram profile.
+Thanks to our PureADK Pioneer, Bryce LaDuc, for putting together this write-up.
+You can follow Bryce and more of her hiking adventures around the Adirondacks and beyond via her Instagram profile.
+She currently resides in Portland, Oregon, but spent a lot of time exploring the ADKs and hopes to return again someday.